giannarelli-lab/Single-Cell-Immune-Profiling-of-Atherosclerotic-Plaques/README.md

 # Single Cell Immune Profiling of Atherosclerotic Plaques
-Immune Profiling of Atherosclerotic Plaques Identifies Innate and Adaptive Dysregulations Associated with Ischemic Cerebrovascular Events

-This repository contains notebooks for interactively visualizing the single cell gene expression data from the study: Immune Profiling of Atherosclerotic Plaques Identifies Innate and Adaptive  Dysregulations Associated with Ischemic Cerebrovascular Events (Fernandez et al.).
+This repository contains notebooks for interactively visualizing the single cell gene expression data from the study: **Immune Profiling of Atherosclerotic Plaques Identifies Innate and Adaptive  Dysregulations Associated with Ischemic Cerebrovascular Events (Fernandez et al.)**.
 The interactive visualizations are made using the single cell data analysis and visualization toolkit [Clustergrammer2](https://github.com/ismms-himc/clustergrammer2).

 ## 1.0 CITE-seq PBMC and Plaque